 You'll need to show us on a map where the damage is by clicking to drop a pin.
 You'll also need to tell us as much detail as you can about the damage.
 You can upload a photo of the damage as well, if you have one.

-You can make your report anonymously, but if you'd like a receipt and reference number you need to tell us either your email address or mobile number.
+You can make your report without leaving your name or contact details.
+If you'd like a receipt and reference number you need to tell us either your email address or mobile number.

-Reports won't be picked up outside office hours or over bank holidays, so if the damage is hazardous to motorists or pedestrians please call our helpline.
+Reports won't be picked up outside office hours or over bank holidays.
+If the damage is hazardous to motorists or pedestrians please call our helpline.

 After you've made your report

 After you've submitted the form the damage you’ve reported will appear as a pin on the map.
 You might need to wait a couple of minutes and refresh your screen to be able to see the status of your report.

 The pin will stay on the map for at least 28 days.
 During which time you can come back to the webpage to check the status of your report.

 Once the pin drops off the map you won't be able make further enquiries about your report, unless you have your reference number.